All Episodes

 Well, it happens because they are subtly influenced, maybe even subliminally in ways, by advertising, by the TV shows that they watch.

-I mean there's a political agenda behind that.
+There's a political agenda behind that.

-And it it's it's undeniable.
+And it's undeniable.

-I I I made sure that I had all the content right that they want me to learn, but just because I put the creationist stuff in there, I feel like that's the reason that I got the D in the D on the project.
+I feel like it's just because, because I had everything else that they wanted me to put in there, I made sure that I had all the content right that they wanted me to learn, but just because I put the creationist stuff in there, I feel like that's the reason that I got the D on the D on the project.

 Did you say D or B?